nstefanski/moodle-block_faculty_tbird/README.md

 INSTALLATION:
-Unzip these files to the appropriate directories under your Moodle install <blocks> folder Then as Moodle admin, go to the Notifications entry of your Admin block.
+Unzip these files to the appropriate directories under your Moodle install <blocks> folder (If you get this from github.com, the path should be <html>/blocks/faculty_tbird/

+Then as Moodle admin, go to the Notifications entry of your Admin block.
 The block should be found and added to the list of available block.